argmin-rs/argmin/README.md

 # argmin

-A work-in-progress optimization toolbox written in Rust.
+This crate offers a (work in progress) numerical optimization toolbox/framework written entirely in Rust.
-Highly unstable and potentially *very buggy*.
+It is at the moment quite unstable and potentially very buggy.
 Please use with care and report any bugs you encounter.
 This crate is looking for contributors!
 Please get in touch with me if you're interested.